-- 1. Students may leave the campus during the lunch period provided they return to their classes on time. - 2.
-Students not returning after lunch or those involved in illegal activities during lunch may have their open lunch privilege restricted or revoked. - 3.
-Lunch and breakfast are to be eaten in the cafeteria only.
-No food or drink other than water should be taken from the cafeteria. - 4.
+- 1. Lunch and breakfast are to be eaten in the cafeteria only.
+No food or drink other than water should be taken from the cafeteria. - 2.
 You must clean up all food and trash at your table and return the lunch tray before leaving the lunchroom.
 Failure to do so may result in disciplinary action.
 Everyone seated at a table is responsible for that table's cleanliness.

-Long-Term Suspension/Expulsion
+Long-term Suspension/Expulsion

 A student receiving an expulsion is entitled to a hearing.
-See Board Policy JDD for more details.
+See Board of Education Policy JDD for more details.

-Out-of-School Suspension (OSS)
+Out of School Suspension (OSS)